NYSE: CLOSED

 NioCorp targets Q2 2026 financing for Elk Creek critical minerals project with $300M+ cash, accelerated EXIM Bank talks, rare earth prices doubled, 75% niobium under offtake.

-- The company expects to secure binding commitments from the US Export-Import Bank for project financing (targeting 65% debt, 35% equity on $780 million) by Q2 2026, with the bank operating at "Trump speed" after designating NioCorp as a top priority.
+• The company is progressing with its US Export-Import Bank loan application for $780 million, with the bank operating at "Trump speed" after designating NioCorp as a top priority.

-- The Elk Creek project will produce four critical minerals - niobium (75% under offtake), scandium (12 tons/year contracted), titanium, and magnetic rare earths - generating approximately $700 in revenue per ton of ore against $225-250 processing costs.
+• The Elk Creek project contains four critical minerals - niobium (75% under offtake), scandium (12 tons/year contracted), titanium, and magnetic rare earths.

-- NioCorp is in discussions with the US Department of War for support similar to MP Materials and USA Rare Earth, while building a complete scandium supply chain and exploring downstream opportunities in niobium pentoxide and rare earth metal production.
+• NioCorp is in discussions with several federal agencies, including the US Department of War, while building a complete scandium supply chain and exploring downstream opportunities in niobium pentoxide and rare earth metal production.

 NioCorp Developments stands at a pivotal juncture as the company transitions from development to construction of its Elk Creek critical minerals project in southeast Nebraska.
 With over $300 million in the bank following a record fundraising year and accelerating engagement with the US Export-Import Bank, the company is positioning itself to capitalise on surging rare earth prices and growing US government support for domestic critical mineral supply chains.
 The project's significance extends beyond typical mining ventures, as it addresses 100% import dependence for several strategic materials including niobium, scandium, and heavy rare earths essential to defense, aerospace, and advanced manufacturing applications.